Bort-Millipede/PS2Linux_BrainDump/Broadband Navigator/Tips and Tricks/Chrooting Into PSBBN/README.md

 ## Preliminary Considerations

+Prior to the procedure outlined below, the first PSBBN partition must be mounted from PS2 Linux (outlined [HERE](../Mounting&#32;PSBBN&#32;Partitions)).
 The PSBBN partitions use the ReiserFS filesystem, which is not supported by the 2.2.1 kernel.
 As such, either the 2.2.19 or 2.4.17_mvl21 kernel must be used to mount PSBBN partitions.
 If attempting to mount PSBBN partitions from a PS2 Linux Beta Release 1 installation: ensure that the kernel was patched to support both APA and legacy APA partitions.

 ## Initial Setup (as root or via sudo)

-The first PSBBN partition must first be mounted from PS2 Linux.
-The procedure for this is outlined [HERE](../Mounting&#32;PSBBN&#32;Partitions)
+Mount the first PSBBN partition from PS2 Linux.
 Once the partition is mounted, some additional filesystems should be mounted within the partition.

 Mount the proc filesystem.
 ```bash